What is the CDCP? Your Complete 2025 Guide

 5. Does the CDCP cover cosmetic dental procedures?
 No, the CDCP focuses on essential and preventive care, excluding cosmetic treatments like teeth whitening.

-📩 Looking for a Trusted CDCP Dentist in Guelph?
+📩 Looking for a Reliable CDCP Dental Provider in Guelph?

 📞 Need assistance?
 Call us at +1 (226) 541-5050